huggingface/optimum-neuron/benchmark/text-generation-inference/README.md

 Note that the .env file has a path for MODEL_ID to load the model from the /data directory.

-Also, the docker-compose.yaml file includes an additional parameter to map the volume to the current working directory, as well as additional Neuron device mappings for Trainium.
+Also, the docker-compose.yaml file includes an additional parameter to map the volume to the current working directory, as well as additional Neuron device mappings because trn1.32xlarge has 32 cores (16 devices).

-Make sure you run the above command and the docker compose command from the same directory since you are mapping the current working directory.
+Make sure you run the above command and the docker compose command from the same directory since it maps the /data director to the current working directory.

-For example:
+For this example:
 ```
 $ docker compose -f llama3-70b-trn1.32xlarge/docker-compose.yaml --env-file llama3-70b-trn1.32xlarge/.env up
 ```